 - The genitourinary syndrome of menopause develops.
 Vaginal dryness, urinary frequency and urgency, increased UTI risk, dyspareunia.
 This affects most women to some degree and is one of the most reliably treatable symptom clusters in all of medicine.

-- Body composition shifts.
+- Body composition changes.
 Loss of lean mass, central weight gain that did not used to happen at the same caloric intake, and changes in insulin sensitivity.

 - Sleep architecture changes.
 Even after vasomotor symptoms settle, the underlying sleep quality often remains different.